 - No fresh garlic?
 Use ½ teaspoon garlic powder instead.

-- Keep avocados fresh — If eating within 30 minutes, you can mix in the avocados right away.
+- If eating within 30 minutes, you can mix in the avocados right away.
 If letting it sit longer, add them just before serving to prevent browning.
-Tossing them in lime juice also helps slow oxidation.

-- Serving suggestion — Instead of chips, try it with crispy baked tortillas, on top of quinoa, or spooned over a baked sweet potato.
+- Instead of chips, try it with crispy baked tortillas, on top of quinoa, or spooned over a baked sweet potato and paired with this healthy creamy jalapeno sauce.

 Find the complete recipe with measurements in the recipe card below.